tragiclifestories/ember-future-blueprints/README.md

 # ember-future-blueprints

-This README outlines the details of collaborating on this Ember addon.
+Code generation for the glorious future of module unification and ES6 classes.

 ## Installation